rschwarz/Diderot.jl/README.md

 ## Limitations

 This is (still) mostly a naive text book implementation.
-I'm sure there's room for improvement in the choice of data structures and avoing frequent allocation.
+I'm sure there's room for improvement in the choice of data structures and avoiding frequent allocations.

 It's currently assumed that the objective function is to be maximized, and the transition values are combined by addition.
 That is, we're looking for a longest